How To Know If Your Therapist Is The Right Fit For Your Mental Health Goals

 In general, you’ll also want to determine how you intend to access therapy and how you will cover any associated costs.
 If you want to attend in-person therapy, you will likely need to find reliable transportation and the time to travel to these face-to-face sessions.

-Insurance can also be a barrier, as lacking insurance may increase the cost or difficulty of finding an in-person therapist.
+Lacking insurance could also increase the cost or difficulty of finding an in-person therapist.
 Other preferences can also be important to consider, such as the way you want to conduct therapy.

 Research suggests that online therapy can be as effective as in-person therapy for the treatment of certain mental health conditions.
 A 2022 systematic review and meta-analysis of randomized controlled trials assessed studies comparing face-to-face psychotherapy with psychotherapy delivered through telehealth formats.
 In this review, researchers found that there seemed to be no significant differences in multiple outcomes for those who participated in therapy online compared to those who participated in-person.
 These outcomes, which included overall improvement, symptom severity, and client satisfaction, were measured immediately after therapy, as well as at three months, six months, and 12 months after therapy concluded.